OxNinja/blog/content/posts/build your own keyboard/index.md

 | Ducky One 2 (MX brown)       | [mp3](k_duck.mp3) |
 | Keychron k3 (MX brown lubed) | [mp3](k_keyc.mp3) |
 | Mine (Gatheron red lubed)    | [mp3](k_mine.mp3) |

+## Configure keyboard with VIA

+[VIA](https://caniusevia.com/) is an open source software to help you configure your keyboard: adding layers (like Fn key), macros and so on.

+I used it in order to add a function on my right control key, to unlock a new layer on the keyboard, I can now use F1-F10 keys easily.